pypy/pypy.org/posts/2022/12/pydrofoil.rst

 .. author: Carl Friedrich Bolz-Tereick

-Since June or so, I have been working on a new prototype project that uses the RPython meta-tracing JIT infrastructure.
-This project is called "Pydrofoil", and it aims at automatically generating a fast emulator for the RISC-V architecture from a formal specification of the behaviour of that architecture.
+Since June or so, I have been working on a new prototype project that uses the RPython meta-tracing JIT infrastructure to simulate a CPU instruction set.
+This project is called Pydrofoil_, and it aims at automatically generating a fast emulator for the RISC-V architecture from a formal specification of the behaviour of that architecture.
 The project is joint work with John Witulski, Martin Berger, Matti Picus.
 We